Legend of the Turul – Tatabánya

 Part of the „The story of the beginning” topic

 The origins of old dynasties are obscure, and it is not uncommon for them to be traced back to animals.
-It appears with the 6th century Turks in Inner Asia and Genghis Khan as well.
-The totemistic origin of the Árpád dynasty is preserved in two sources: Anonymus’s chronicle from the early 13th century and the 14th century chronicle.
-According to Anonymus, in 819 Ügyek married Emese, with whom he fathered a son named Álmos.
+The totemistic origin of the Árpád dynasty is preserved in two sources: Anonymus’s (Master P.) chronicle from the early 13th century and the 14th century chronicle.
+According to Anonymus, in 819, Ügyek married Emese, with whom he fathered a son named Álmos.

 The pregnant woman was visited in her sleep by the Turul, who impregnated her and told her that she would give birth to glorious kings, who would multiply in a distant land.
 The original legend shows that the Árpáds considered the Turul (the falcon in old Turkic) their ancestor.
 This belief persisted even after the adoption of Christianity.
 The chronicle of Simon of Kéza considers the Árpáds to be descended from the blood of the Turul (de genere Turul).